Hexm3x/mt-exercise-02/README.md

 Task 2:
 I made changes in:
+- main.py
+- train.sh
+- generate.sh
+- install_packages.sh
+- generate.sh
-main.py, train.sh, generate.sh, install_packages.sh, generate.sh (working on subtask)
+(working on subtask)

 I created:
 Task_2_models (with the .pt files) - I manually created that folder and manually put the files in there as the train.sh did not start (or takes too much more time to start).